✨ NEW · Bare Metal Servers with 20G Dedicated Unmetered Bandwidth → read more ✨ NEW · 20G Dedicated Unmetered Servers → STATUS

 The malicious behavior included:

-• No visible malicious code in the public source repository
+• Zero visible malicious code sitting in the public GitHub repo

 What Was at Risk: Full Infrastructure Exposure